OpenEvalProject/evals/manuscripts/elife-95328/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/95328/elife-95328-fig7-v1.jpg)

 **Figure 7.:** (A) Assay of the ability of E. coli DH10BT1R cells expressing nanobodies on its surface to agglutinate cells of the S. Typhimurium SL1344 (R27) strain.
 Blue arrow marks the aggregation of bacteria after the interaction of E. coli cells producing nanobodies directed against the RSP protein (VHH-RSP #3) and Salmonella cells harboring the R27 plasmid.
 (B) Transmission electron microscopy imaging mixtures of E. coli DH10BT1R cells expressing nanobodies against the RSP protein on its surface and cells of the S. Typhimurium SL1344 strain, harboring or not the R27 plasmid.
 The studies were performed by labeling the nanobodies-producing bacteria (E. coli DH10BT1R) with a mouse antibody anti c-myc-tag and goat anti-mouse IgG conjugated to 12 nm gold particles.
-Blue bars represent 1 μm while black bars represent 2 μm.Figure 7—source data 1.Figure 7B.
+Blue bars represent 1 μm while black bars represent 2 μm.

 To further characterize this clone, the corresponding VHH gene was cloned in the mammalian expression vector pIgΔCH1 (Casasnovas et al., 2022), which allows the fusion of the selected Nb domain to the Fc region of human IgG1.
 The corresponding Nb3-Fc protein fusion was purified from culture supernatants of transfected Expi293F cells (Figure 8A, Figure 8—source data 1 and 2), and its binding capacity to the RSP protein was analyzed by ELISA.
 The results indicated that this Nb3-Fc presented a high affinity for binding to the RSP protein, showing an apparent equilibrium dissociation constant (KD) in the picomolar range (~44 pM) (Figure 8B, Figure 8—source data 3).

 ![Figure 8.](https://cdn.elifesciences.org/articles/95328/elife-95328-fig8-v1.jpg)

 **Figure 8.:** (A) Purification of Nb3-Fc by affinity column.
 Coomassie staining of the SDS-PAGE (10%) showing the purified Nb-RSP #3-Fc from transfected mammalian cell culture supernatants.
 Molecular weight markers are indicated on the left.
 (B) ELISA shows the binding capacity of the purified VHH-RSP#3-Fc to the RSP or BSA protein.
-The plot represents the OD values at 490 nm obtained with the indicated concentrations of the purified Nb3-Fc after 1 hr of interaction with the corresponding antigen.Figure 8—source data 1.Figure 8A.Figure 8—source data 2.Figure 8A showing the Coomassie staining of the SDS-PAGE with highlighted sample labels corresponding to the purified Nb-RSP #3-Fc.Figure 8—source data 3.Figure 8B.
+The plot represents the OD values at 490 nm obtained with the indicated concentrations of the purified Nb3-Fc after 1 hr of interaction with the corresponding antigen.

-## Interference of E. coli displaying Nb-RSP #3 strain on the conjugation of the R27 plasmid from the Salmonella Typhimurium SL1344 strain
+### Interference of E. coli displaying Nb-RSP #3 strain on the conjugation of the R27 plasmid from the Salmonella Typhimurium SL1344 strain

 Our objective was to investigate whether the E. coli surface expression of the Nb-RSP #3 would be able to interfere with the conjugation process of the R27 plasmid from the SL1344 Salmonella strain (donor) to the SL1344 ibpA::lacZ-Kmr derivative (recipient).
 To prevent that the Nbs produced by the E. coli DH10BT1R (pNeae2 VHH-RSP #3) were titrated out by an excess of SL1344 (R27) donor cells, we planned a conjugation experiment with a low number of donor cells (103 cfu) mixed with an abundance of recipient cells (SL1344 ibpA::lacZ-Kmr) (106 cfu), along with an excess of cells corresponding to the E. coli strain displaying Nb-RSP #3 (107 cfu).